TheQuantumPhysicist/AsyncJsonRPC/README.md

 ### Building
 You **do not** need to build this library to use it.
 Just include `#include "asyncjsonrpc/AsyncJsonRPC.h"` and it'll work.
 It's header only.

 You may, however, build the tests!
-Feel free to build then and run them.
+Feel free to build and run them.
 The `CMakeLists.txt` file in the root directory does that for you.